bluppfisk/cccedict/README.md

 - the number of parsed lines
 - the number of skipped lines

-### Basic Entry object
-By default, the parser will fill the Entry object with:
-- an array of English translations from the dictionary entry
-- an array of traditional characters from the dictionary entry
-- an array of simplified characters from the dictionary entry

 ### Customising the Entry object
-With setOptions(array) (see above), you can change the data included in the Entry object.
-If any options are set, the Entry will not include any data that is not specified with setOptions()!
+In most cases, a full Entry object will be more than you need, so you can use the `setOptions(array)` command (see above) to specify the fields that you want the parser to return with each Entry object.
+Any non-specified fields will not be included.
+Below are the available options:
 - `Entry::F_ORIGINAL` includes the original unparsed line from CC-CEDICT
 - `Entry::F_TRADITIONAL` includes a string with the dictionary entry in traditional characters
+- `Entry::F_TRADITIONAL_CHARS` includes an array of all traditional characters in the dictionary entry
 - `Entry::F_SIMPLIFIED` same as above but in simplified characters
+- `Entry::F_SIMPLIFIED_CHARS` same as above but with simplified characters
 - `Entry::F_PINYIN` includes a string of pinyin as formatted in CC-CEDICT (numeric but with ideosyncrasies)
+- `Entry::F_PINYIN_DIACRITIC` includes a string of pinyin converted to Hanyu Pinyin with diacritics
+- `Entry::F_PINYIN_DIACRITIC_EXPANDED` returns the above as an array rather than a string
 - `Entry::F_PINYIN_NUMERIC` includes a string of pinyin converted to numeric Hanyu Pinyin
 - `Entry::F_PINYIN_NUMERIC_EXPANDED` returns the above as an array rather than a string
-- `Entry::F_PINYIN_DIACRITIC` includes a string of pinyin converted to Hanyu Pinyin with diacritics
-- `Entry::F_PINYIN_DIACRITIC_EXPANDED` returns the above as an array rather than a string
 - `Entry::F_ENGLISH` includes a string with all the English translations for the dictionary entry
 - `Entry::F_ENGLISH_EXPANDED` includes an array with the above English translations
-- `Entry::F_TRADITIONAL_CHARS` includes an array of all traditional characters in the dictionary entry
-- `Entry::F_SIMPLIFIED_CHARS` same as above but with simplified characters

 ## Limitations, bugs, roadmap

 ### Opportunities for improvement
 - Perhaps it could output various formats (e.g. JSON) instead of arrays
 - Any further Chinese in the English translation (references, alternative spellings, or full forms of abbreviations) could be structured and nested
-- getFull() still needs to be described (and made accessible, or removed)